SamuelC54/smart_oven/frontend/README.md

 ## Environment Variables

 The application uses environment variables to configure the API endpoint.
-Create a `.env` file in the frontend directory with the following variables:
+Create a `.env` or `.env.local` file in the frontend directory with the following variables:

 ```env
 VITE_API_URL=http://192.168.0.71:8081/